cKlee/ecpo/examples.md

         dc:coverage "ser.1:no.1-ser.1:no.4,ser.2:no.1-ser.2:no.6"
     ] .

-In this example the number of issues per series varies, which is expressed through the term [dct:description] in the main chronology.
+In this example the number of issues per series varies, which is expressed through the term [dct:description](#dctdescription) in the main chronology.

-Each subchronology has another [dct:description] which give more detailed information on the parts in textual form.
+Each sub-chronology has another [dct:description](#dctdescription) which give more detailed information on the parts in textual form.

-The subchronologies also contain the term [dct:accrualPeriodicity] which gives a hint about how many numbers a subchronologies consits of and also the term [dct:extent] which gives the exact number of units in the subchronologies.
+The sub-chronologies also contain the term [dct:accrualPeriodicity](#dctaccrualPeriodicity) which gives a hint about how many numbers a sub-chronologies consits of and also the term [dct:extent](#dctextent) which gives the exact number of units in the sub-chronologies.
 Both terms must have a resource as range.

-The term [dc:coverage] holds the whole source description in once, for what ever reason.
+The term [dc:coverage](#dccoverage) holds the whole source description in once, for what ever reason.